Jeunese/jeunese.github.io/docs/get-started.md

 Highlight what the product or feature does in the context of the user need.
 Use real-world examples and use cases to put the product or feature in context for the administrator.
 Focus on the solution that a product or feature provides, not just what it is and does.
 Importantly, describe how the user *performs a task* with the product or feature.
 For guidance on writing instructions for completing a task, visit [Writing instructional content](/technical-writing?id=writing-instructional-content).

 Remember to write for the administrator, not the engineer that created the product, not for Marketing and Sales, and not for your manager.

+This doesn't mean you should ignore other stakeholders in the company.
+For example, your company might be focusing on specific aspects of a product, and you, as a technical writer, might need to consider how to transition readers from the information in Marketing marketing material to information in the product documentation.

+You might even be able to leverage existing company materials for overviews and new content.
+Deep dive and technical content can be described at a higher level and in simpler terms.
+Marketing and Sales content can be streamlined and re-focused by removing promises about usability and performance, and adding step-by-step instructions for getting started with the product.

-Your content should:
+Regardless, your resulting content should:

 * Be clear and easy to use.
 * Be accurate and up-to-date.